-Antenna partly pale from the third segment underneath and in the female ringed pale apically.
+Tenthredo velox has the antenna partly pale from the third segment underneath and, in the female, is ringed with pale apically.
 The stigma and costa are dark.
 The head and thorax has dense coiaceous surface sculpture.
 The female is mostly black bodied with reddish legs, whilst the male abdomen is red from the third tergite to the apex.

 Larvae feed on a range of plants.
 Perhaps associated with upland areas.

 Size: 8 - 11mm